jamesthesnake/jamesthesnake.github.io/_posts/2023-01-27-fusion-energy.md

-Iwas pleased to see recently that researchers at the Lawrence Livermore Lab had achieved the goal of fusion ignition.
+I was pleased to see recently that researchers at the Lawrence Livermore Lab had achieved the goal of fusion ignition.
 But I felt that the reaction was somewhat disproportionate.
 A piece of context that a lot of people missed is that the multi-billion dollar National Ignition Facility was designed to achieve that point from the start—that’s why “ignition” is in the name of it.
 <br>
 All these breathless headlines about whether this accelerates the timeline to fusion seem ironic in the context of it actually being a decade behind what was promised when the thing was built in 2009.
 When fusion energy might light our homes depends on whether you mean: timeline to first power-producing device, or to significant deployment in the world.
 Those are two <b>very</b> different things.
 <br>